Blk in the South Agenda

 *Exhibit Hall Open - 10:00 am - 4:00 pm

-Rev. Demi McCoy, St. Luke Missionary Baptist Church, Charlotte, NCWELCOME
+, St. Luke Missionary Baptist Church, Charlotte, NC

 Curtis Wright, Vice President of Student Affairs, Xavier University of Louisiana